louloucodes/louloucodes.github.io/_posts/2020-10-06-Recursive-traversing-directory-structure.md

 ---
 # Application of recursion

-On the surface of the [Directory Tree Generator challenge](https://realpython.com/intermediate-python-project-ideas/#directory-tree-generator), instinct told me that the hardest part would be traversing the directory structure.
+On first glance, I thought the hardest part of the [Directory Tree Generator challenge](https://realpython.com/intermediate-python-project-ideas/#directory-tree-generator) would be traversing the directory structure.
 My instincts turned out to be wrong, as I solved the general problem with the os package and a single, recursive function.

 The os package provides the functionality to explore the file structure, and in particular `os.path.listdir` and `os.path.isdir`.
 As I wrote it, the directory tree generator allows the user to choose which directory to be the root of the tree and how deep to traverse the file structure.